bitspent/bitpredict/README.md

 - Share the participation link with your friends/connections.

 ## BitPredict Contract?
-Creating the contract consists of 4 inputs / options:
+Creating the contract consists of 5 inputs:
 - **Contract Ticker:** the bet prediction target e.g. BTC-USD
 - **Ticket Price:** the participation price
 - **Closure Delay:** until when people can still participate